 Mr Ong Sek Hian was appointed a Director of Metro in November 2022.
-He is also a substantial shareholder of Metro.
+He is a member of the Nominating Committee.
+Mr Ong is a substantial shareholder of the company.

 Mr Ong is a Director of certain substantial shareholders of Metro, namely Dynamic Holdings Pte Ltd and Leroy Singapore Pte Ltd. He is also a Director of several private companies.
-Currently, he is a member of the Board of Directors of Komoco Holdings Pte Ltd, Krewfit Pte Ltd, Oriental Tanks Pte Ltd and Bishopsgate Pte Ltd. Mr Ong has approximately 9 years of experience in owning and operating businesses.
-He has experience in venture capital and private equity investments, having invested into and exited from various start-ups over the course of his career.
-He has advanced knowledge across various sectors, including fast-moving consumer goods (FMCG), food and beverage, fitness, automobile distribution and bulk liquid logistics.
+Currently, he is a member of the Board of Directors of Komoco Holdings Pte Ltd, Krewfit Pte Ltd, Oriental Tanks Pte Ltd and Bishopsgate Pte Ltd.

+With over a decade of experience as an entrepreneur, Mr Ong's proficiency spans across many business areas, including fast-moving consumer goods, hospitality, fitness, automobile distribution and bulk liquid logistics.